 -Fund infrastructure projects.
 Missouri's aging infrastructure results in major losses to our economy.
 It's also a matter of keeping people safe.

 -Foster programs that support entrepreneurship, research, technology and innovation.
-We should strive to create an environment that is the most entrepreneurial in the country.
+We should strive to create an environment in Missouri that is the most entrepreneurial in the country.

 I understand the need to approach the budget in a sensible way.
 Funds are not limitless, and taxpayers deserve responsible use of their money.
 But as our legislature determines its budget, it is worthwhile to prioritize programs that stimulate economic growth in the short-term and guarantee a better Missouri in the future.